Last Updated on January 17, 2025

 Somnath Temple (Gujarat)

-This temple has to be one of the most majestic temples dedicated to Lord Shiva and its spirituality lies in the fact that it is believed to be the first Jyotirlingas in India along with finding its mention in various Hindu holy texts of Shrimad Bhagavad Gita, Shiv Puran as well as Rig Veda.
+This temple has to be one of the most majestic temples dedicated to Lord Shiva, and its spirituality lies in the fact that it is believed to be the first Jyotirlinga in India, along with finding its mention in various Hindu holy texts, such as the Shrimad Bhagavad Gita, Shiv Puran, and Rig Veda.
 The imposing structure of the temple stands tall on the banks of the Triveni Maha Sangam.
 Visitors get washed over by a deep sense of history that this place holds.
-The place is also known for its entertainment options that include a thrilling light and sound show.
+The place is also known for its entertainment options, which include a thrilling light and sound show.

 Best Time to Visit – October to March